Among the many things I love about summer holidays is taking a break from the never-ending lunch routine!

 - Snap Peas

 - FreeYumm Bars and cookies x8 (Well of course!
-But what is important to think about here is the quality of the ingredients, the flavour options for variety, and of course the fact that it is School Safe.)
+But what is important to think about here is the quality of the ingredients, the flavour options for variety, and of course the fact that it is safe for school.)

 - Rice Chips, Quinoa Chips, or GF Pretzels